ABLE AND AVAILABLE

 Simple Misconduct - If you were discharged or suspended for simple misconduct in connection with the work.

-If your benefit year begins on or after March 6, 2011, benefits will be denied from 10 to 15 weeks from the week that
+Benefits will be denied from 10 to 15 weeks from the week that

 includes your last day of work.